 They made me cry tonight.

-© tony powers and Barking in the Dark, 2012.
+© tony powers and Barking in the Dark, 2013, revised 2016.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to tony powers and Barking in the Dark with appropriate and specific direction to the original content.

 Happy New Year, Tony!
 I hope everything goes well for you…